They Will Kill You Logo

 Darya Nikolayevna Saltykova was involved in numerous killings at her estate.
 For years, many people reported suspicious deaths of serfs on her property, but their complaints were often ignored.
 Saltykova had connections with powerful figures in Russian society, which helped her avoid consequences for her actions.

 Despite her conviction, the Empress faced a dilemma regarding her punishment.
 Capital punishment had been abolished in Russia, and she needed to consider the nobility's support.
 Some accomplices of Saltykova were punished with public flogging and hard labor.
 Saltykova herself was publicly shamed in 1768, being chained on a platform in Moscow with a sign stating her crimes.
-Afterward, she was sentenced to life imprisonment in the cellar of the Ivanovsky Convent in Moscow.
+She was then imprisoned for life in the cellar of the Ivanovsky Convent, a monastery known for housing disgraced noblewomen.
+There, she spent 33 years in solitary confinement until her death on December 9, 1801, aged 71.
+She was buried at Donskoy Monastery, next to her relatives in the Donskoy Monastery necropolis.